MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-overview.md

 - [Install a Node.js development environment on Windows](./nodejs-on-windows.md)
 - [Install a Node.js development environment on Windows Subsystem for Linux](./nodejs-on-wsl.md)

-For help determining which environment to use, check out [Should I install on Windows or Windows Subsystem for Linux?](./windows-or-wsl.md)

 ## What can you do with NodeJS?

 Node.js is primarily used for building fast and scalable web applications.
 It uses an event-driven, non-blocking I/O model, making it lightweight and efficient.
 It's a great framework for data-intensive real-time applications that run across distributed devices.
 Here are a few examples of what you might create with Node.js.